stormchaserroleplaying/stormchaserRPG/Species/Common/HalfElf/index.md

 ### Attribute Score Increase
 Your Dexterity score and one other physical attribute of your choice increase by 1.

-### Low-Light Vision
-Half-elves can see twice as far as humans in conditions of dim light.

 ### Fey Ancestry
 You are immune to magic sleep effects and have +1d to your defences to avoid being charmed.

+### Low-Light Vision
+You can see in dim light as though it were bright light, so you ignore the concealed condition due to dim light.

 ### Versatile
 You gain 5 character points.